 - Run step

 If your Maven tests run in a Run step, add the following to the Command:

 If your Maven tests run in a Run Tests step, add the following to the Pre-Command:

 Modify the Maven test command

-settings.xml file exists in the Harness working directory, Maven can read your text secret from this file, and you can run your Maven test as follows:
+settings.xml file exists in the Harness working directory, Maven can read your text secret from this file if you run

 mvn test -s settings.xml

-~/.m2/ folder, Maven can read the secrets from the default location and you don't need to run the test with
+~/.m2/ directory, Maven can read the secrets from the default location and you don't need to run

-For example, if you can use the following to transcribe the text secret to
+For example, if you can use the following command to transcribe the text secret to

 echo '<+secrets.getValue("account.settingsXML")>' > ~/.m2/settings.xml